 “I regularly see examples of fantastic care that make a genuine difference and touch the lives of local people, and I would urge those working with health and care organisations or who have received outstanding care first hand from our local NHS staff in Basingstoke to send me further examples they think deserve national recognition.”

-Nominations should be sent to Maria by email to firstname.lastname@example.org, or by post to the House of Commons, London SW1A 0AA, to reach her by Friday 19 April.
+For more information on how to nominate and the criteria for each category, visit https://www.england.nhs.uk/nhs-parliamentary-awards/about/.
+Nominations should be sent to Maria by email to email@example.com, or by post to the House of Commons, London SW1A 0AA, to reach her by Friday 19 April.

 Simon Stevens, Chief Executive of NHS England, said: “This year the NHS set out a Long-Term Plan for how the health service will expand and improve care for patients and their families at every stage of life, supporting them to start well, live well and age well.